cpu/cpu/README.md

 🚧🏗️ I’ve worked at: [Block]/[Square], [Let’s Encrypt][LetsEncrypt]/[ISRG], [Fastly], [Leviathan Security Group], & the [Carleton Computer Security Lab][CCSL].
 I helped make [ACME] and I’ve contributed to free software like [Rustls], [Boulder], [ZLint], and [Streisand].

-🕰️🦀 Recently: I've been working full-time on the [Rustls] ecosystem.
-Consider [sponsoring my funders](https://www.abetterinternet.org/donate/)!
+🕰️🦀 Recently: I've been working 50% on the [Rustls] ecosystem, and 50% supporting a [FIPS 140-3 certification for Go std crypto][FIPS].

+💼💸 Soon: I will be available for work in early 2025.
+Reach out[^1] if you're in the market to hire for contract or full-time positions.

 [Block]: https://block.xyz/
 [Square]: https://squareup.com/ca/en